quokkaproject/quokka/README.md

 * ### Run with docker-compose

-    1. Easiest way just run
+    1. Easiest way is just running the following command in quokka root folder
     ```bash
     docker-compose up
     ```